Florentines

 4. Pour into the fruit mix and stir well to combine.

-5. Line two baking sheets with silicone parchment (you’ll need to cook in two batches unless you have two large baking trays and a very even fan oven).
+5. Line two baking sheets with silicone parchment (you’ll need to cook in two batches unless you have two large baking sheets and a very even fan oven).

-8. Remove from the oven and leave to cool.
-Do not try to move them off the paper or tray because they are waffer-thin and very fragile.
+8. Remove from the oven.
+You have 2 minutes to use a silicon spatula to push the edges inwards so that each one is an even circular shape, all roughly the same size.
+Then leave to cool.
+Do not try to move them off the paper or baking sheet because they are waffer-thin and very fragile.

-9. Once they solidify a bit, slide the silicone parchment out of the baking tray onto a flat, cold surface.
+9. Once they solidify a bit, slide the silicone parchment off the baking sheet onto a flat, cool surface.
 Do not put the Florentines directly onto a baking rack until they are completely cold, or they’ll sag and fall through the holes.

-11. You can decorate the chocolate with wavy fork marks while it solidifies, if the back of the Florentines are smooth enough and the chocolate thick enough.
+12. You can decorate the chocolate with wavy fork marks while it solidifies, if the backs of the Florentines are smooth enough, but it needs the chocolate to be thicker.

 Serving